 Many people who suffer an injury following a road traffic accident need to take time off work.
 Cute Injury can help you claim compensation to assist you with loss of earnings, medical treatment, or loss of amenity.
 Even if the accident was partly your fault you may be entitled to claim damages.
 Compensation can protect you from the financial burden of an injury and allows victims and their families to concentrate on rehabilitation.
 Even if you have no physical injury you could still be entitled to make a claim for any psychological difficulties or financial problems after an accident - like shock, depression and post-traumatic stress.
 At Cute Injury we have one aim in mind – to provide you with the best level of service possible to ensure your road traffic accident compensation claim is successful and you receive the financial help you are entitled to after suffering an injury.

 The amount of car accident compensation you are eligible to receive can vary a great deal depending on different factors e.g. the extent of your injuries, the circumstances of the accident and so on.
 Therefore it can be difficult to predict the compensation payout amounts until we know more about you, your accident and your injury.
-However, there are some estimated payout amounts we can provide as a guide which can better illustrate how much you could be awarded.
-To see more detailed figures, visit our personal injury claims payouts guide.
+However, there are some estimated payout amounts we can provide as a guide which can better illustrate how much you could be awarded.* Here are some figures as guidance below:

 Moderate neck injury: £6,000 to £29,250: